 Opposed to neat studies and research, old superstitions and prejudices unfold as attitudes to this and that.

-Learn a lesson from King Solomon, the man the Bible calles the wisest on earth ever.
-He did not get it all right about ants.
+Learn a lesson from King Solomon, the man the Bible calls the wisest on earth ever.
+He did not get it all right.
 He also fell into idolatry and ruined his dynasty by it, says the Bible.
 So beware of double-talk and religious hearsay that might well be unfounded.

 The art of observing is had by just being there, generally aware, and doing very, very little so as to find out.
 That is how excellent observations may come to the few who can stand that sort of endeavour.

-Chesus uses sparrows to instruct his band.
-Chesus also insists that the decent follower can surpass himself.
-So feel free to study woodpeckers and free canary birds in their natural habitats as you please.
-Woodpeckers have a lot of information to bring.
-[John 14:12]
+Feel free to study woodpeckers and free canary birds in their natural habitats as you please.
+Woodpeckers give a lot of information to birdwatchers.